DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step1.md

 ## Apply the chart

 Finally, apply the chart using the following command.
-Note that 'katacoda' has been passed as an argument.
+Note that `katacoda` has been passed as an argument.
 Helm requires a name be applied to each install.
 You may name your installation anything you like, but in this tutorial 'katacoda' is used.
 When working locally, make sure to make note of the name of your installation, as it will be required to apply future upgrades.
 The install may take a minute or two to complete.